hashicorp/go-metrics/README.md

 allow to push metrics with labels and use some features of underlying Sinks (ex: translated into Prometheus labels).

-Since some of these labels may increase greatly cardinality of metrics, the library allow to filter labels using a blacklist/whitelist filtering system which is global to all metrics.
+Since some of these labels may increase the cardinality of metrics, the library allows filtering labels using a allow/block list filtering system which is global to all metrics.

 * If `Config.AllowedLabels` is not nil, then only labels specified in this value will be sent to underlying Sink, otherwise, all labels are sent by default.
 * If `Config.BlockedLabels` is not nil, any label specified in this value will not be sent to underlying Sinks.

-By default, both `Config.AllowedLabels` and `Config.BlockedLabels` are nil, meaning that no tags are filetered at all, but it allow to a user to globally block some tags with high cardinality at application level.
+By default, both `Config.AllowedLabels` and `Config.BlockedLabels` are nil, meaning that no tags are filtered at all, but it allows a user to globally block some tags with high cardinality at the application level.

 Examples
 --------